 She was ready for the adventure.

-The two got married and now have a daughter, Kaleigh, 12, and son, Kane, 10.
+The couple now has a daughter, Kaleigh, 12, and son, Kane, 10.
 Cody is a sergeant.
 He deployed to Iraq once in 2011.
 They have moved four times, and are currently stationed at Fort Campbell in Clarksville, Tennessee.

 As Codie expected, the family often has to stretch their budget.
 Her family has found support through Operation Homefront’s Holiday Meals for Military (HMFM) program and the Back-to-School Brigade (BTSB).
 She first got involved three years ago both as a volunteer and recipient when they were stationed at Fort Benning, Georgia.
 Another military spouse she knew signed her up for BTSB and after seeing how much work there was to be done, Codie also began volunteering.
 As the children grew older, volunteering at Operation Homefront (OH) events became a family affair.